Michelleoc/pands-project/README.md

 Analyising the box plots, the sepal length and sepal width data results are close, with some overlap between all 3 species.
 However similiar to the initial view of the dataset and the histograms, the box plots show us that for Iris Setosa the petal length and petal width is visually clearly different from the Veriscolor and Virginica.
-The Iris Setosa petal length and petal width attributes data do not overlap with the Veriscolor and Virginica
+The Iris Setosa petal length and petal width variables/features data do not overlap with the Veriscolor and Virginica, even including the outliers!

 #### Violinplots <a name="violinplots"></a>